ch00226855/CMP167_Summer2020/Week1_IntroToJava.md

 ---
 ## Quiz on Kahoot
 On most days, there will be one quiz at the beginning of the class and one quiz after the break.
 Quiz questions come from textbook exercises.
-Quiz scores count toward the final grad.
+Quiz scores count toward the final grade.
 ---
 ## Interactive Exercises on Zybooks
 ---